axa-ch-webhub-cloud/pattern-library/src/components/10-atoms/link/README.md

 | `variant="arrowright-animated-red"`   | Any link variant with "red" will appear red     |
 | `variant="arrowright-animated-white"` | Any link variant with "white" will appear white |

-### Href
+### href

 The string-valued attribute `href` is used like in a native &lt;a&gt; hyperlink.

-### External
+### external

 The Boolean attribute `external` adds the `target="_blank"` functionality.

 ### icon

 If the variant is `icon`, using the attribute `icon`'s string value as icon name, an icon will be rendered.
 The attributes `variant=icon` and `icon=xyz` both need to exist in order for an icon to be displayed.
-To see the full list of possible icons, see the [axa-icon](https://github.com/axa-ch/patterns-library/blob/develop-v2/src/components/10-atoms/icon/README.md) README.
+To see the full list of possible icons, see the [axa-icon](https://github.com/axa-ch/patterns-library/blob/develop-v2/src/components/10-atoms/icon/README.md) readme.